jinyx728/academic-kickstart/content/project/system-and-software.md

 tags = []

 # Project summary to display on homepage.
-summary = "All of the computer system related labs I've done.
-Click for detail."
+summary = "System and software related courses and labs."

 # Optional image to display on homepage.
 image_preview = "system-labs.gif"